Sernite/sernite/README.md

 -   ### Scripts

-      Sernite scripts are handlers invoked in sub-processes when their assigned request arrived at the Sernite server.
+      Sernite scripts are handlers that invoked in sub-processes when their assigned request arrived at the Sernite server.
       \\
-      scripts are assigned from configuration file
+      scripts can be assigned from `sernite.json` file
       <br>

     ```json